 I stopped to get snacks in this charming mountain village.
 I wish I had spent more time there.

-- Kkykos Monastery – I ran out of time and didn’t get to this monastery.
-It came highly recommended from several locals.
+I ran out of time and didn’t get to this monastery.
+It came highly recommended by several locals, and I hope to see it on my next trip to Cyprus.

 Cyprus is seriously awesome.
 The history and the art are phenomenal, the beaches are world-class, the current politics are unlike anywhere else in the world, and everything in the whole country can be reached in two hours.
 I have no idea why more Americans and Canadians aren’t flocking there.
 Like flocking.
 Like in droves.
 It’s a perfect European beach spot where you can also indulge your cerebral side.